VMware

 Acquisition in 2014

-CloudVolumes, founded in early 2011 and originally known as SnapVolumes, specializes in application lifecycle management across virtual, cloud, and physical environments.
-The company, based in Santa Clara, California, was established by experts from prominent organizations like VMware, Citrix, and Microsoft, aiming to deliver enterprise-class solutions for instant workload management.
-By virtualizing components above the operating system, CloudVolumes enables IT departments to efficiently manage legacy applications without the need for significant re-architecting or rewriting of existing software.
-Their technology seamlessly integrates with current policies and management solutions in data centers and cloud environments, enhancing operational efficiency and supporting application performance.
+CloudVolumes, founded in early 2011 and originally known as SnapVolumes, is a company based in Santa Clara, California, that specializes in application life cycle management across virtual, cloud, and physical environments.
+Established by experts from notable organizations such as VMware, Citrix, and Microsoft, CloudVolumes offers enterprise-class solutions for instant workload management.
+Its technology enables IT departments to efficiently manage applications without the need for extensive re-architecting or rewriting of existing software.
+The company's solutions are designed to fully leverage virtualization while accommodating legacy applications and integrating seamlessly with existing policies and management systems in data centers and cloud environments.

 Desktone